-More than 30 years ago, the high school three-sport athlete was a common find.
-Boys played football or soccer in the fall, basketball or wrestling in the winter and baseball or tennis in the spring.
-Girls followed in the same spirit with swimming or volleyball, then winter basketball or gymnastics, and spring track or softball.
-The summer sports were extensions of their high school season sports and athletes were less likely to get injured.
+If you were a kid about thirty years ago, you might remember that being a three-sport athlete was a pretty common thing.
+Boys often played football or soccer in the fall, basketball or wrestling in the winter and baseball or tennis in the spring.
+Girls followed in the same vein with swimming or volleyball, then winter basketball or gymnastics, and spring track or softball.
+The summer sports were extensions of their school year sports and the year-long training meant that athletes were less likely to get injured.

-Collegiate recruiters will tell you that specialization should take place in the middle school ages, but does a 12 year-old really need to quit baseball for a short season of wrestling?
+Collegiate recruiters will tell you that specialization should take place in the middle school ages, but does a twelve year old really need to quit baseball for a short season of wrestling?
 Parents play a large role in how, what and for how long their children continue in their competitive arena.
-Cost, time and transportation seem to be the biggest factors that help direct an athlete into the right sport.
-Traveling sports are a must to compete at most high school programs, offering a higher competitive level than traditional park district programs.
+Cost, time and transportation seem to be the biggest factors that help direct an athlete into the right sport; what's more, traveling is often a must to compete at most high school programs, offering a higher competitive level than traditional park district programs.

 However, the repetitive use of the same movement patterns in playing only one sport can cause injuries.
 Tennis movements and drills compliment the strength patterns created by basketball drills.
 This helps the body build better balance and reaction time.

 According to Dr. David Geier, a sports medicine specialist, "In general, I think that playing a variety of sports can be beneficial for young athletes.
 Ideally I would rather have them play one sport for one season, then switch to another sport for the next season, and so on.
 Changing sports every few months can limit the amount of repetitive stress that each sport places on that athlete’s body.
 The key is to pick sports where the stresses on the body differ."